 Synthetic Drug Associated with Cases of Hallucination, Attacks on Police

-The bill (A-4456) would criminalize the possession, manufacture and sale of the drug alpha-pyrrolidinopentiophenone (alpha-PVP), an inexpensive synthetic drug commonly referred to as “flakka” or “flocka.”
+The bill (A-2176) would criminalize the possession, distribution, manufacture and sale of the drug alpha-pyrrolidinopentiophenone (alpha-PVP), an inexpensive synthetic drug commonly referred to as “flakka” or “flocka.”
 The measure adds the drug to an existing list of similar prohibited controlled substances that includes the family of synthetic cathinones known as “bath salts.”

 “Flakka has been linked to a number of psychotic symptoms and violent attacks, threatening the safety of communities across the nation,” said Taliaferro (D-Cumberland/Gloucester/Salem).
 “With this legislation, New Jersey will be proactive about preventing this dangerous drug from taking over in our state.”

-Under the bill, possessing, manufacturing or selling one ounce or more of the drug would be a crime of the second degree.
+Under the bill, possessing, distributing, manufacturing or selling one ounce or more of the drug would be a crime of the second degree.
 A crime of the second degree is punishable by imprisonment for a term of five to 10 years, a fine of up to $150,000 or both.
-Possessing, manufacturing or selling less than one ounce would be a crime of the third degree, punishable by imprisonment for a term of three to five years, a fine of up to $15,000 or both.
+Possessing, distributing, manufacturing or selling less than one ounce would be a crime of the third degree, punishable by imprisonment for a term of three to five years, a fine of up to $15,000 or both.

 Alpha-PVP has been cited as a factor in cases of paranoia, violent behavior resulting in harm to self or others and death, according to the National Institute on Drug Abuse.